julian-eln/Amanita-Muscarias-Effect-on-Brainwaves-During-Sleep-Measured-by-EEG/README.md

 For the relative values, Alpha was significantly lower in the treatment (5.1% control vs 3.9% treatment; t = 2.37, p = .023, 95% CI of the difference 0.17–2.14 — but see the robustness note below: this alpha effect does **not** replicate when relative power is recomputed directly from the raw signal), while Theta was not significant (12.1% vs 13.4%, p = .338).
 The Kruskal-Wallis tests on the non-parametric bands: Delta was not significant (control 63.3% vs treatment 69.4%, χ² = 2.57, p = .109 — a non-significant trend toward more delta in the treatment); Sigma was not significant (1.7% vs 2.0%, χ² = 0.62, p = .430); Beta ranked significantly higher in the control (χ² = 4.27, p = .039), although the group means were nearly identical (6.2% vs 6.5%), so this reflects a few high-beta artifact windows inflating the treatment mean; and Gamma ranked higher in the control (11.6% vs 4.8%, χ² = 4.38, p = .036), though Muse gamma is heavily EMG/line-noise contaminated and should be read cautiously.
 These replace the earlier relative results (delta p = .003, alpha p = .017, sigma p < .001), which were driven by a baseline table that had not been recomputed.

-**Robustness note (aggregation-sensitive effects).** The three significant workbook results — Alpha (t p = .023), Beta (KW p = .039), and Gamma (KW p = .036) — were stress-tested against the raw recordings using per-epoch-relative-then-average aggregation.
-Recomputing relative power from raw under 24 processing pipelines (epoch length 2/4/8 s × four artifact thresholds × mean/median aggregation), none of the three bands is significant: Alpha ≈ 7.1% vs 7.0% (t p = .949), Beta ≈ 8.4% vs 8.2% (t p = .927), Gamma ≈ 5.5% vs 5.0% (t p = .670).
-These effects are therefore specific to the dB-averaging aggregation used in the workbook and do not appear when standard aggregation is applied to the same raw signal.
-The bias introduced by the dB method is not uniform: for Gamma, it shifts the treatment estimate by −38% and the baseline estimate by +41% (in opposite directions), which explains why a group difference appears in the workbook but not in the from-raw analysis.
-See the Methods section and the Limitations section for further discussion of the aggregation choice.

 <img width="825" height="965" alt="image" src="https://github.com/user-attachments/assets/557a1bd2-4db3-488e-8c36-6c113232644d" />